gradle/gradle/subprojects/docs/src/docs/release/notes.md

 includeBuild("build-logic")
 ```

+Before Gradle 8, this build failed due to a path conflict for `:build-logic`.
-This build works in Gradle 8 since it uses the directory hierarchy to assign paths to nested included builds.
+It works now since the directory hierarchy is used to assign paths to nested included builds.
-You can run tasks in the different included builds by using e.g.:
+You can run tasks in the different `build-logic` builds by using e.g.:

 ```
 ./gradlew :build-logic:test
 ./gradlew :included-build:build-logic:test
 ```

-Before Gradle 8, running such a build failed due to an included build path conflict.

 <a name="code-quality"></a>
 ### Code quality plugin improvements